Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

-In this section, we draw a connection between certain perverse sheaves of categories on the punctured disc and categories of perfect complexes on type II degenerations of Calabi-Yau varieties.
-This incorporates information from Section \ref{sect:recon} and \ref{sect:sod} and is connected with our proof of homological mirror symmetry in Section \ref{sect:hms}.
+In this section, we draw a connection between certain perverse sheaves of categories on the punctured disc and categories of perfect complexes on type II degenerations of Calab-i-Yau varieties.
+This incorporates information from Section \ref{sect:recon} and \ref{sect:sod}.